underdoeg/serial_to_udp/README.md

-# Forwards serial data unmodified to UDP
+# Forwards serial data unmodified (or if valid as JSON) to UDP

 Developed to use microcontrollers with godot engine without relying on custom native modules.